wisniewskikr/java-springboot/springboot-thymeleaf-pages-redirect/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create simple "Hello World" Java Spring Boot application with template Thymeleaf.
+The goal of this project is to present how to create connection between two pages in Java Spring Boot application with template Thymeleaf.

 ##### Details
-This example application displays html page with text: "Hello World".
+This application consists of two pages.
+First page **Input** contains link which redirects user to the second page.
+Second page **Output** contains greeting message **Hello World!** and link back to first page.

 PRECONDITIONS